Reddit Leads Done Right

 The best Reddit leads are not random mentions.
 They are posts where someone is asking for recommendations, comparing options, replacing a tool, or describing a problem they need to solve soon.

 That context matters more than volume.
-A smaller set of high-fit threads will usually outperform a large list of weak keyword matches.
+A smaller set of high-fit threads is easier to review well than a large list of weak keyword matches.

 Reply Like You Read It